SMART Start Financial Literacy Program

 “We are thrilled to offer students an innovative educational experience that uses tools they enjoy and are familiar with—digital learning and gaming—to teach this critical topic.”

-According to a McMinn County High School student who recently began the program, “it is easier for students to learn by doing things they are used to doing.
+According to a McMinn County High School student, “it is easier for students to learn by doing things they are used to doing.
 Technology is a part of everyday life for the normal student, and by doing these modules online, [students] feel more comfortable than if it were in a book.”

 Another student commented, “I found the material to be engaging, comprehensive and very helpful . . .
 I feel like I learned a lot of real-world applications through the program and am more confident and well-equipped to handle my own financial responsibilities as an adult.”